This table lists Basic Documents, required for all exports, and Special Documents, required for certain goods.

 Bill of Lading (B/L)

 While "Bill of Lading" may refer generically to any freight document, the term is generally applied to freight documents covering carriage by water.
-Different types of Bills of Lading may be used to cover particular arrangements.
+Different types of B/Ls may be used to cover particular arrangements.
 For example, an On Board Bill of Lading indicates the goods have been received on board the transport vessel; a Negotiable Bill of Lading serves as a negotiable title document and can be used to transfer ownership of the shipment by an endorsement, much as a bank check.

 The Road Waybill is a freight document for the transport of goods by road.
 Four copies are issued and signed by the consignor and the carrier.
 The first copy is intended for the consignor; the second remains in the possession of the carrier; the third accompanies the goods and is delivered to the consignee, and the fourth is signed and stamped by the consignee at delivery and then returned to the consignor.
 The Road Waybill is not a document of title and is nonnegotiable.